 Discover here what to do in Barcelona, the places and experiences you should not miss.
-Be sure to check out our tips!
+Be sure to check out my tips!

 With fantastic art and architecture, and a rich medieval history, as well as innovative modern additions, Barcelona is certainly not short of things to do and see.
 Here I explore 10 of the unmissable things to do and see if you’re visiting this amazing city!